purijatin/njexl_wiki/full/07-Utility-Functions.md

          }
         return l
     }
-    list_from_list(map,[0:n]) // same as previous 2 implementaions
+    list_from_list(map,[0:n]) // same as previous 2 implementations

-The same can be achived in a much sorter way, with this :
+The same can be achieved in a much sorter way, with this :

      list{ $*$ }([0:n])